-The easiest way to dry blueberries is by using a dehydrator and these dried blueberries are not only easy to make, they are also delicious!
+The easiest way to dry blueberries is by using a dehydrator and these dried blueberries are not only easy to make, but they are also delicious!
 They can be used in trail mix, granola bars, oatmeal, yogurt, muffins, and pancakes.
 The perfect way to preserve food, these dried blueberries last for months!

 Jump to: